tbrown/adventures/stories/dani-meadow-mouse/full.md

 <p>Dani didn't answer.
 The fact is, she was too frightened to answer.
 Besides, she didn't know what she could do.
 So she just kept still, but her bright eyes never once left Reddy's cruel face.
 For all her fright, Dani was doing some hard thinking.
 She had been in tight places before and had learned never to give up hope.
 Something might happen to frighten Reddy away.
 Anyway, Reddy had to get her out of that old can before she would admit that she was really caught.</p>

-<p>For a long time Reddy lay there licking her chops and saying all the things she could think of to frighten poor Dani Meadow Mouse.
-At last she grew tired of this and made up her mind that it was time to end it and Dani Meadow Mouse at the same time.
-She thrust her sharp nose in at the opening in the end of the old can, but the opening was too small for her to get more than her nose in, and she only scratched it on the sharp edges without so much as touching Dani.</p>
+<p>For a long time Reddy lay there licking his chops and saying all the things he could think of to frighten poor Dani Meadow Mouse.
+At last he grew tired of this and made up his mind that it was time to end it and Dani Meadow Mouse at the same time.
+He thrust his sharp nose in at the opening in the end of the old can, but the opening was too small for him to get more than his nose in, and he only scratched it on the sharp edges without so much as touching Dani.</p>

 <p class="q">"I'll pull you out," said Reddy and thrust in one black paw.</p>

 <p>Dani promptly bit it so hard that Reddy yelped with pain and pulled it out in a hurry.
-Presently she tried again with the other paw.
+Presently he tried again with the other paw.
 Dani bit this one harder still, and Reddy danced with pain and anger.
-Then she lost her temper completely, a very foolish thing to do, as it always is.
-She hit the old can, and away it rolled with Dani Meadow Mouse inside.
+Then he lost his temper completely, a very foolish thing to do, as it always is.
+He hit the old can, and away it rolled with Dani Meadow Mouse inside.
 This seemed to make Reddy angrier than ever.
-She sprang after it and hit it again.
-Then she batted it first this way and then that way, growing angrier and angrier.
+He sprang after it and hit it again.
+Then he batted it first this way and then that way, growing angrier and angrier.
 And all the time Dani Meadow Mouse managed to keep inside, although she got a terrible shaking up.</p>

-<p>Back and forth across the patch of short grass Reddy knocked the old can, and she was in such a rage that she didn't notice where she was knocking it to.
-Finally she sent it spinning into the long grass on the far side of the open patch, close to one of Dani's private little paths.
+<p>Back and forth across the patch of short grass Reddy knocked the old can, and he was in such a rage that he didn't notice where he was knocking it to.
+Finally he sent it spinning into the long grass on the far side of the open patch, close to one of Dani's private little paths.
 Like a flash Dani was out and scurrying along the little path.
 She dodged into another and presently into a third, which brought her to a tangle of barbed wire left there by Farmer Brown when he had built a new fence.
 Under this she was safe.</p>

 <p class="q">"Phew!" exclaimed Dani, breathing very hard.
 "That was the narrowest escape yet!
 But I guess I'll get that special grass seed I started out for, after all."</p>

-<p>And she did, while to this day Reddy Fox wonders how Dani got out of the old tomato can without her knowing it.</p>
+<p>And she did, while to this day Reddy Fox wonders how Dani got out of the old tomato can without his knowing it.</p>

 <blockquote>
   <p>And so you see what temper does<br>